JeanDenisD/project-nlp-challenge/README.md

 - **Version Control**: Git with comprehensive model tracking

 ## 📈 Future Improvements
-1. **Ensemble methods**: Combine top-performing models
+1. **Ensemble methods**: Combine top-performing models (BERT + NLPModel4)
-2. **Data augmentation**: Expand training dataset
+2. **Data augmentation**: Expand training dataset with synthetic examples
-3. **Advanced architectures**: Explore RoBERTa, DistilBERT
+3. **Advanced architectures**: Explore RoBERTa, DistilBERT for efficiency
-4. **Deployment optimization**: Model compression and quantization
+4. **Deployment optimization**: Model compression and quantization for BERT
 5. **Real-time inference**: API development for production use
+6. **Cross-validation**: Implement k-fold validation for more robust evaluation

 ---

 *This project demonstrates the complete machine learning lifecycle for fake news classification, from data exploration through model comparison to production recommendations.
-Our systematic approach identified that while BERT achieves the highest accuracy (98.74%), traditional ML models can achieve 93-95% accuracy with significantly faster training, providing excellent alternatives for different deployment scenarios.*
+Our systematic approach identified that while BERT achieves the highest accuracy (98.62%), traditional ML models can achieve 95%+ accuracy with significantly faster training, providing excellent alternatives for different deployment scenarios.
+The key finding is that proper hyperparameter tuning (NLPModel4) can bridge most of the gap between traditional ML and deep learning while maintaining computational efficiency.*